amith47/myAssignments_DataAnalysis/README.md

 3.
-o Identify the top 5 employees with the highest sales and the top 5 employees with the highest salaries. o Are the highest earners also the top performers in terms of sales?www.1stepgrow.com / © Copyright 1stepGrow / All rights reserved
+o Identify the top 5 employees with the highest sales and the top 5 employees with the highest salaries. o Are the highest earners also the top performers in terms of sales?
 4.
 o Analyze the relationship between an employee's experience and their salary.
 Does more experience consistently lead to higher pay?